YuvalShaul/kubernetes/labs/k8s-VirtualBox/H-storage/29-using-volumes/README.md

 # 29 - Using simple volumes

 In this lab we'll use basic volumes in our pods:
-- No PersistentVolume
-- No PersistentVolumeClain
-- No StorageClass
+No PersistentVolume, no PersistentVolumeClain, no StorageClass.

 - [Create a multi container pod](#Create-a-multi-container-pod)
 - [Things to do in container-a](#Things-to-do-in-container-a)